bastiencarreres/snsim/README.md

  host_file: '/PATH/TO/HOSTFILE' # Optional

 ```
+* If you set end_day and duration, duration will be ignored
 * If the name of bands in the db file doesn't match sncosmo bands you can use the key band_dic to translate filters names
 * If you don't set the filter name item in nep_cut, the cut apply to all the band
 * For wavelength dependent model, nomanclature follow arXiv:1209.2482 -> 'G10' for Guy et al. 2010 model, 'C11' or 'C11_0' for Chotard et al. model with correlation between U' and U = 0, 'C11_1' for Cor(U',U) = 1 and 'C11_2' for Cor(U',U) = -1